-Tracktion comes with an HTML "User's Guide" that you can open from the "Help" button inside Tracktion.
+Tracktion comes with an HTML "Quick-start Guide" and help files that you can open from the "Help" button inside Tracktion.
 So, you'll be able to get up and running with a minimum of hassles (hopefully none at all!).
-You can also access the Tracktion "User's Guide" from the same program group in the "Start" menu.
+You can also access the Tracktion "Quick-start Guide" and help files with the F12 key on your keyboard.